 To be eligible for either Valedictorian or Salutatorian honors, graduates must have completed all work leading to the degree at Fayetteville State University.
-Prior degree credits awarded at FSU are not considered in the hours required for honors.
+Credit hours excluded from this requirement include: college or university credits earned prior to graduation from high school, credits hours earned while participating in an approved University Study Abroad Program, and military Physical Education credit.
+The University reserves the right to limit the number of excluded hours to 9.
+Prior degree credits awarded at FSU are not considered in the hours required for honors or Valedictorian or Salutatorian.